TRAUMA THERAPY WITH BODY AND SOUL IN COLORADO

-There is a cabin deep inside you that is keeping your voice safe and warm.
-Trust it and harness the courage it’s been building to (re)claim your life.
+There is a cabin deep inside you that is keeping all the pieces of you safe and warm.
+It’s time to harness your courage and move back into your body, soul, and life.

 Trauma Specialties

-Toxic dynamics like gaslighting, grooming, emotional manipulation, parentification, and verbal abuse in your childhood, workplace, or intimate relationships.
+Toxic dynamics that could look like parentification, gaslighting, grooming, emotional manipulation, emotional incest, and verbal abuse in your childhood, workplace, or intimate relationships.
 The scars you carry may be C-PTSD, trauma, people pleasing, perfectionism, low self-worth, and ignoring your needs.
 (Re)claim the space to stay with and express your voice, feelings, and needs.
+(See the page on chronic people pleasing to see if it fits.)

 Child logic and the particular vulnerability of a child mean that trauma occurring during this period can have a deep, lasting effect on a person.
 Sincere care and compassion needs to be given to the inner child and parts of self in order to stop the cycles of maladaptive coping skills.
 Give yourself what you needed back then and nourish coping skills that provide you peace.

-from: It’s the way trauma reorganizes you and your world.
+It’s how trauma reorganizes your body and world.

 Full-bodied:

-Catch triggers and flashbacks.
+Understand your triggers in-the-moment and learn to stay with flashbacks.
 Create new relationships to your nervous system and body with Somatic and EMDR therapies.

 Automatic:

-Practice creating distance between the fear and your next move.
+Practice creating distance before your reaction.
 Get conscious and make choices that align with your values - not just your fears - through Gestalt and Mindfulness-based therapies.

 Connection:

-Build a compassionate connection to your authenticity and community with Social Justice, IFS and Attachment therapies.
+Build a compassionate connection to your parts, soulfulness, and community with Social Justice, IFS and Attachment therapies.